Bmp greengas: Prices and awards

 In 2009, the company received the first Innovation Award from dena (Deutsche Energie-Agentur) biogaspartner.
 The award was for the principle of taking volumes directly from biomethane feed-in plants and redistributing them to customers throughout Germany in line with demand.
 This way, the trading basis for the biomethane product was created..

-In 2017, bmp greengas was named one of the top 14 companies in the energy and utilities industry and was thus one of the 2017 growth champions according to FOCUS and Statista.
+According to a 2017 study by FOCUS and Statista, bmp greengas was listed among the 14 fastest‑growing companies in the energy and utilities sector.
 With an average of 44 % growth per year, the company even came 5th in the ranking with other companies with annual sales of more than 100 million.